At Barnsley Council we're committed to putting our customers first. We want to know about your experience of our services.

 The quickest way to tell us about it is online, by filling in our complaints and compliments form.
 You can use it to tell us about any council service.

-If your complaint is about a potential breach of your personal data you can report it to us here.
+If your complaint is about a potential breach of your personal data, you can report a personal data breach to us.